Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 To date, the barriers have mainly been around cost and the effort needed to set up and maintain these dashboards.

-With the emergence of free dashboard creation and display technologies such as Google Data Studio, many of these issues no longer apply.
+With the emergence of free dashboard creation and display technologies such as Google Looker, many of these issues no longer apply.

-More specifically, tools like Google Data Studio give PR report creators the power to combine different data sets in ways that would have been unimaginable in the past.
+More specifically, tools like Google Looker give PR report creators the power to combine different data sets in ways that would have been unimaginable in the past.

-But they also open up the ability to create more customised PR reporting dashboard formats that more fully meet the needs of PR report recipients in 2022.
+But they also open up the ability to create more customized PR reporting dashboard formats that more fully meet the needs of PR report recipients in 2023.

-Where are we going to get the data from in the first place that we need to fuel our PR reports?
+Where do you get the data from, in the first place, that you need to fuel your PR reports?

 Fortunately, BuzzSumo can help with many of the key elements of a modern-day PR report dashboard.

 BuzzSumo’s monitoring tool can be used to capture media coverage URLs, as well as other useful data points, such as domain authority and social media amplification.

 It provides a really useful real-time report that allows users to track volume of coverage content over time.